EE263: Matrix Methods: Singular Value Decomposition

 • Deadlines.
 Homework must be submitted by 11:59PM on Thursdays.
 Please submit the homework (including code) on Gradescope.

-• Homework collaboration.
-You may discuss the homework as a group, but must write your own code and your own solutions individually.
+• Collaboration.
+You may discuss the homework as a group, but you must write your own code and your own solutions individually.
 If you work with a partner/group, you must declare your partners in writing on your homework.

 • Generative AI policy.
-The use of generative AI tools (such as ChatGPT) for homework and exams is regulated under the same policies as collaboration with peers.
-You may consult generative AI for ideas and explanations, but all submitted work—including code and written answers—must be your original creation.
+The use of generative AI tools (such as Gemini, ChatGPT, Copilot, and similar tools) for homework is regulated under the same policies as collaboration with peers.
+You may consult generative AI for ideas and explanations, but all submitted work, including code and written answers, must be your original creation.
 Declare any use of generative AI as you would with any other collaborator.

 • Programming requirements.
 The homework will use the Julia language.
 This is required for this class.
 Other languages (Python, Matlab, R, Excel, etc) will not be supported or graded.
 You must turn in your code with your homework.